At The Aldgate School we uphold and teach pupils about British Values which are defined as:

 At The Aldgate School, British values are reinforced regularly and in the following ways:

 Democracy is an important value at our school.
-Pupils have the opportunity to have their voices heard through pupil questionnaires and regular circle times.
+Pupils have the opportunity to have their voices heard through pupil questionnaires and regular circle times or class councils.
 Pupils also have input into their learning and what they would like to learn which promotes pupil voice.
 We also have a very productive and actively involved School Council.

 The Aldgate School promotes Core Christian Values: Wisdom, Thankfulness, Hope, Forgiveness, Trust, Service, Peace and Friendship.
 Each year group focuses on a particular value and examples of their work on each topic is displayed in shared spaces.